Computer art

-Computer art is any art in which computers play a role in production or display of the artwork.
+Computer art is art in which computers play a role in the production or display of the artwork.
 Such art can be an image, sound, animation, video, CD-ROM, DVD-ROM, video game, website, algorithm, performance or gallery installation.
 Many traditional disciplines are now integrating digital technologies and, as a result, the lines between traditional works of art and new media works created using computers has been blurred.
 For instance, an artist may combine traditional painting with algorithm art and other digital techniques.
 As a result, defining computer art by its end product can thus be difficult.
 Computer art is bound to change over time since changes in technology and software directly affect what is possible.

 Origin of the term

 On the title page of the magazine Computers and Automation, January 1963, Edmund Berkeley published a picture by Efraim Arazi from 1962, coining for it the term "computer art."
 This picture inspired him to initiate the first Computer Art Contest in 1963.
 The annual contest was a key point in the development of computer art up to the year 1973.